The Emergence of Chinese SF, Why Cixin Liu Matters, and the Role of Ken Liu in Bridging Its Gap to the English-Speaking World

 Cixin Liu, best known for his Hugo Award-winning novel The Three-Body Problem (2014) (originally published in Chinese in 2008 as the first book of the trilogy Remembrance of Earth’s Past), has garnered international acclaim and became the first Asian novelist to win the prestigious Hugo Award for Best Novel in 2015.

 As part of a trilogy, The Three-Body Problem investigates the consequences of our initial contact with extraterrestrial beings.
-The story serves as an introduction to the Trisolaran civilization and their impending invasion of Earth, which is further explored in the succeeding books in the series.
+The story serves as an introduction to the Trisolaran civilization and their eventual invasion of Earth, which is further explored in the succeeding books in the series.

 The series raises questions about whether humanity is prepared for the ethical and existential challenges posed by encounters with advanced extraterrestrial technology.
 Its exploration of first contact, the Fermi Paradox, and the potential for cosmic conflicts resonates with readers worldwide.
 By exploring complex themes such as physics, philosophy, and humanity’s place in the universe, Cixin Liu masterfully weaves together these elements to create a narrative that transcends borders.